-- Project Information Model Example - Scope allocation The breakdown structure should support clearly defining who is designing what and how this how the information will be developed for an information receiver. - Information exchange When the breakdown of the PIM has clearly been defined, it enables clear delineation for information transfer between task teams.
+Project Information Model Example

+- Scope allocation The breakdown structure should support clearly defining who is designing what and how the information will be developed for an information receiver. - Information exchange When the breakdown of the PIM has clearly been defined, it enables clear delineation for information transfer between task teams.

-6.2 COMMON DATA ENVIRONMENT
+1.9 COMMON DATA ENVIRONMENT

-The KiwiRail Common Data Environment (CDE) is covered in detail in the Digital Engineering Framework and in the GeoDocs Guidance Note and should be referred to alongside this document.
+The KiwiRail Common Data Environment (CDE) is covered in detail in the Digital Engineering Framework and in the Tucana Guidance Note and should be referred to alongside this document.
 This document will not cover the detail of the CDE.

-In relation to digital design management the CDE is a fundamental component for delivering the design.
-All information should be stored in the CDE in alignment with ISO19650.
-Following ISO19650 requires a change in the way have worked traditionally on construction projects, with the key fundamental of information moving from Work in Progress (WIP), to Shared, to Published needing to be understood and adhered too.
+In relation to digital design management, the CDE is a fundamental component for delivering the design.
+All information should be stored in the CDE in alignment with ISO 19650.
+Following ISO 19650 requires a change in the way many have worked traditionally on construction projects, with the key fundamental of information moving from Work in Progress (WIP), to Shared, to Published needing to be understood and adhered too.